PaulVirally/Pong/README.md

-# Pong in WebAssembly with WebGL2
+# Pong in WebAssembly with WebGL
-This is a version of the classic Pong game written in Rust with a WebAssembly target that utilizes WebGL2 to render the graphics.
+This is a version of the classic Pong game written in Rust with a WebAssembly target that utilizes WebGL to render the graphics.

 # Compiling and Running
 To compile to a WASM target, install [wasm-pack](https://github.com/rustwasm/wasm-pack) then run the following from the root directory of this repo: